bitpaket/docs/api/objects/delete.md

 ## Delete Single Object

 If you want to delete specific version (tied to UUIDv4) or single object in preference, `DELETE` request should be made.
-Onlşy one ID is allowed at once.
+Only one ID is allowed at once.

 ```http
 DELETE /v2/delete/534ad135-6f5b-4661-9c40-bc0bd1b8fa5e HTTP/1.1